dansl/MacOS-Apps/README.md

 ## MacOS Tips and Tricks

-This list was originally created by [MacRumors](https://www.macrumors.com/guide/useful-mac-tips/)
+These tips were authored by [MacRumors](https://www.macrumors.com/guide/useful-mac-tips/)

 ### Desktop and App Management